The following is the schedule for this year’s DIG & DELVE Conference.

 7:10 … DIG #1 – George Sinclair – Evolutionary Theory is a Big Deal

 Can you believe that Christianity is true and evolutionary theory is true?
-Is ti reasonable to say that evolutionary theory merely describes how God created all things?
+Is it reasonable to say that evolutionary theory merely describes how God created all things?
 Does evolutionary theory require larger claims that touch on both the universe itself and human experience?
 This talk will help frame the questions and issues and help people understand the flow of our 2019 conference.

 7:30 … DELVE #1 – John Patrick – Causes & Consequences